meditator3/git-flow-example/README.md

 and now it is also in develop (v2), everyone knows, now i have to bring the new version to production>to main.

+but there's a condition- we merge it from develop to main. to maintain the FFW.